AyoubMaimmadi/Audieyes/README.md

 View code and details [Evidently_Deployment_Details](/Modules/Kubernetes/README.md)

-3. **Seldon Core**: I have used Seldon Core for online testing for the image captioning model.
+3. **Seldon Core**: I have used Seldon Core for monitoring the model's performance and resource utilization, ensuring that it meets the specified service level objectives.
+Seldon Core provides real-time insights into the model's behavior, enabling users to optimize performance, scale resources, and troubleshoot issues efficiently.

 View code and details [Evidently_Deployment_Details](/Modules/Kubernetes/README.md)

 ## Continual learning: CT/CD